Applying to Ross through The Consortium for Graduate Study in Management

 program, but applicants still need to adhere to all of the application

 requirements for the other graduate/professional school to which you are

 Round 1 Ross Consortium admissions

-decisions will be released on December 20, 2013.
+decisions will be released in mid-December 2014.
 Round 1 admitted

 Round 2 Ross Consortium admissions

 decisions will be released on March 2015.
 Round 2 admitted